 The practice will ensure that all water from dental equipment passes through an efficient mercury trap.

 The practice will prefer suppliers who have sustainable policies and procedures.

 Abusive or Violent Behaviour

-Please note that this dental practice operates a “Zero Tolerance” policy and any patient who commit an act of violence against any member of staff or other patient, or behaves in such a way that any such person fears for their safety.
+Please note that this dental practice operates a “Zero Tolerance” policy and any patient who commits an act of violence against any member of staff or other patient, or behaves in such a way that any such person fears for their safety.
 Any such incidents will be reported to the police immediately, the patient’s treatment will be terminated and if applicable the Primary Care Trust will be informed.

 Expected Standards of Behaviour

 The Smile Studios has a duty to provide a safe and secure environment for staff, patients and visitors.
-Violent or abusive behaviour will not be tolerated and decisive action will be taken to protect staff, patients and visitors.
+Violent or abusive behavior will not be tolerated and decisive action will be taken to protect staff, patients and visitors.

 - Excessive noise, e.g. recurrent loud or intrusive conversation or shouting